-Fishing boats are constructed from a variety of durable materials, aluminum being one of the most common.
-Each vessel ranges in size, depth, shape, and other various on-board features.
-Many contemporary fishing boats have innovative features that are designed to keep both fish and bait alive and healthy.
-Livewells, similar to baitwells, are tanks that vary in size that can be found in many a fishing boat.
+Many contemporary boats have innovative features that are designed to keep both fish and bait alive and healthy.
+Livewells, similar to baitwells, are tanks that vary in size and are pretty common.
 These tanks, not unlike aquariums, house captured fish and bait in an oxygenated environment.
-They feature pumps, which allow for fresh or salt water to be re-circulated to keep the atmosphere fresh and the fish in an environment as close to their natural habitat as possible.
+They usually incorporate pumps to allow fresh or salt water to be re-circulated to keep the atmosphere fresh and the fish in an environment as close to their natural habitat as possible.
 This feature is particularly useful in "catch and release" fishing tournaments, where there are strict penalties for bringing back dead fish.
 These wells can hold many, many gallons of water, depending on the boat type.
 In some cases, smaller fishing boats may be equipped with battery-powered baitwells, which are portable and allow for ease of use in a boat with limited space.

 Other fishing boat features include fishing rod, or pole, holders.
-These are mounts that can hold a pole when a fisherman has stepped away from his or her pole.
-In a recreational fishing boat, these fishing pole mounts can be removable in the event that a boat is being used for non-fishing excursions.
+These are mounts that can hold a pole when a fisherman has stepped away from his or her pole, for instance to clean a fish or to tend to other lines.
+In a recreational boat, these mounts are often designed to be removable so that the vessels can also be used for non-fishing excursions.